Frequently Asked Questions

 Can I raise money or solicit scholarships to attend camp?

 Yes!
 For nearly 25 years, this camp included the word “scholarship” in its title.
 The idea behind that is the camper has earned their admittance to camp by completing the requirements.
 So families, churches, and clubs are encouraged to sponsor or scholarship them (partially or fully) for their achievement.
 Many already do this.
 Other clubs hold fundraisers for their campers to help offset the cost of camp.
+See the “Fundraiser Ideas” attachment or on the camp website.
 The possibilities are endless and too many to list here, but it will take initiative on the part of the camper, family, club, and/or church.
-Here’s just one idea: Encourage church members to fast/pray during their lunch hour one day per week and donate the money saved to a camper or fund for campers.
 Some campers actually earn their own money specifically to attend camp by working odd jobs or offering services to those in their family or church.
-Again, it takes some creative planning and initiative, but it is an achievable goal.
-All camper funds are due by July 1st, 2023 or there will be an additional $25.00 late fee, no exceptions.
+Again, it takes some creative planning and initiative, but it is an achievable goal!

 I have a summer conflict.
 Can I arrive late to or leave early from camp?

 Yes, with permission from and coordination with the camp director.
 Although this is strongly discouraged for a number of different reasons, we realize there are unique circumstances that can make arriving on schedule unavoidable.
 We do not, however, pro-rate the fees accordingly, and arriving more than 24hrs late is generally discouraged.
 Leaving early is discouraged for many of the same reasons, and we are reluctant to allow this any earlier than the last evening of camp (Friday).
 Late arrivals should plan to check in at the Medical Station.
 If unattended, please ask any camp staff member to immediately notify the camp director or medical staff for camper in-processing.
-Early departures must coordinate with both their cabin counselor and camp director.
+Early departures must be coordinated with both their cabin counselor and camp director by email, or phone (253-245-3035).

 Will I get to talk to my child during the week?